docker/docs/compose/multiple-compose-files/merge.md

 When you run `docker compose up` it reads the overrides automatically.

-Now, it would be nice to use this Compose app in a production environment.
-So, create another override file (which might be stored in a different git repo or managed by a different team).
+To use this Compose app in a production environment, another override file is created, which might be stored in a different git repo or managed by a different team.

 `compose.prod.yml`